isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 read-only.

 Kea host-database backends operate with an implicit configuration to both read from and write to the database.
-If the database user does not have write access to the host database, the backend will fail to start and the server will refuse to start (or reconfigure).
+If the user does not have write access to the host database, the backend will fail to start and the server will refuse to start (or reconfigure).
 However, if access to a read-only host database is required for retrieving reservations